 Definition: intra-Community supply

 An intra-Community supply is a cross-border supply of goods and products within the EU.
-This is exempt from sales tax.
+This is exempt from turnover tax.

-In the future, stricter conditions will apply to Exemption from tax on intra-Community supplies.
-The material conditions for exemption of these supplies are supplemented as follows:
+In future, stricter conditions will apply to the exemption from tax of intra-Community supplies.
+The material conditions for the tax exemption of these supplies will be supplemented as follows:

-- The sales tax ID of the purchaser is available.
+- The VAT ID of the purchaser is available.

-- The purchaser is registered for VAT purposes in an EU Member State other than the country in which the dispatch originates.
+- The acquirer is registered for VAT purposes in an EU Member State other than the country where the dispatch originates.

-- The sales tax ID is in the VIES system (also known as the VIES system).
+- The VAT ID is recorded in the VIES system (also known as the VIES system).

 - The delivery is correctly summarized.

-If the purchaser does not have a valid VAT identification number, the intra-Community supply becomes immediately taxable.
-At present, it is still the case that only fines are due if the regulation is not observed.
-A tax liability has not yet arisen as a result.
+If the purchaser does not have a valid VAT ID, the intra-Community supply is immediately taxable.
+Currently, only fines are due if the regulation is not observed.
+This has not yet resulted in a tax liability.

 What does that mean in concrete terms?

-For you as an operator of a B2B online shop, this means that you now have to play it safe when requesting your VAT ID.
-If you make mistakes here, you are liable to pay taxes - and thus a real loss of money.
-In order to ensure that all the information in the summary of intra-Community supplies is correct, new internal structures and processes may be necessary - for example, in order to be able to make a secure and regular request for the VAT ID of the purchaser with the help of WooCommerce and German Market.
+For you as the operator of a B2B online shop, this means that you must now play it safe when requesting the VAT ID.
+If mistakes are made here, you are threatened with a tax liability - and thus a real loss of money.
+In order to ensure that all information in the summary of intra-Community deliveries is correct, new internal structures and processes may be necessary - for example, in order to be able to make a secure and regular query of the VAT ID of the purchaser with the help of WooCommerce and German Market.

 Evidence from interested parties

-In addition, the Quick Fixes require both parties to an intra-Community supply to provide evidence.
-It goes without saying that they must not contradict each other.
-This evidence can be of various kinds: be it CMR bills of lading, invoices from the forwarding agent, bill of lading or air freight invoices.
+In addition, according to the Quick Fixes, both parties to an intra-Community supply must provide evidence.
+It goes without saying that these must not contradict each other.
+This evidence can be of various kinds: CMR waybills, invoices from the freight forwarder, bills of lading or air freight invoices.

 Substitute documents for supporting documents

-However, should it be the case that only one proof is available, the following documents can serve as a substitute for the second proof:
+However, if only one proof is available, the following documents can serve as a substitute for the second proof:

-- Bank documents proving that the shipment was paid for or an insurance policy for the shipment.
+- Bank records showing that shipping has been paid for or an insurance policy for shipping.

-- Official documents, e.g. from a notary public, confirming that the goods have arrived in the Member State of destination.
+- Official documents, e.g. from a notary, confirming that the goods have arrived in the Member State of destination.

-- A receipt signed by a warehousekeeper in the Member State of destination certifying that the goods have been stored.
+- A receipt signed by a warehousekeeper in the Member State of destination confirming the storage of the goods.

 Advantages and disadvantages of the innovation